foodfight/showz/whats-cookin/episode_16.md

 Do you have cookbook news that you'd like to share or feedback on the show?
 Please drop a line to info@foodfightshow.org

 Be sure to follow [@foodfightshow on twitter](http://twitter.com/foodfightshow)!

+## On to the show...

+On this episode of the Food Fight Show, Kevin Smith & Seth Falcon from Opscode join our panel to discuss Chef Server.
+They discuss the recent Chef Server rewrite, the various flavors of Chef Server, and Erlang.
+It's a great episode so let's get to it.